- Graduate Programs

 Note: Please keep your login credentials (username and password) from the Graduate Admissions Application in a safe place.

 2. After submitting the University of Oregon Graduate Application above, there will be a delay before you have access to the Departmental Online Application.
 We manually upload your information to our system.
 When uploaded, you will receive an automated email from the "Graduate Secretary" or "Lori Olsen" that will include additional instructions and the link to the application.
 You will have continuous access to the departmental online application until 5:00pm (Pacific) on December 1, 2013 (high traffic will slow the system down).
 We strongly suggest that you visit your departmental online application frequently to ensure that all your materials have arrived by the application deadline.
+When all the status buttons on the application are green, your application is considered complete.

 Required Application Materials (all due by December 1st):

-2. Departmental online Application (available in September)
+2. Departmental online Application (deadline has passed)

 3. Personal Statement